shadiakiki1986/zboota-server-nodejs/README.md

 * Special note for .travis.yml file: `travis encrypt 'MAILGUN\_KEY=blabla'`

 # Upload to AWS
-* lambda functions: `bash scripts/upload.sh`
- * make sure that the settings in `node_modules/app/config.json` are all correct, especially the mailgun settings
+1. make sure that the settings in `node_modules/app/config.json` are all correct, especially the mailgun settings
-* header message:
+2. edit if needed which lambda functions in `scripts/uploda.sh` are to be uploaded
+3. upload with: `bash scripts/upload.sh`

+# Modify the header message
 * The header message is stored in a file on the S3 bucket: https://s3-us-west-2.amazonaws.com/zboota-server/headerMessage/headerMessage.txt
 * It requires the bucket zboota-server to have CORS enabled (right click on zboota-server, Permissions, Edit CORS)
 * To update the message, use the following (of course after configuring aws CLI ( check above installation notes for more details ) ):
 ```
 tf=`tempfile` && echo "new message" > $tf && aws s3 cp $tf s3://zboota-server/headerMessage/headerMessage.txt --acl public-read && rm $tf
 ```
 * To update to an empty message, just replace `"new message"` with `""`
 * To check the message: `curl https://s3-us-west-2.amazonaws.com/zboota-server/headerMessage/headerMessage.txt`

 # Useful snippets